cisagov/ScubaGear/docs/configuration/configuration.md

 - `Rationale`: The reason the policy should be omitted from the report.
 This value will be displayed in the "Details" column of the report.
 ScubaGear will output a warning if no rationale is provided.
 - `Expiration`: Optional.
 A date after which the policy should no longer be omitted from the report.
 The expected format is yyyy-mm-dd.

+## Annotate Policies

+ScubaGear supports annotating results for individual policies.
+Annotated policies will be shown in the HTML with the annotation appended to the details column.
+Annotated policies are intended to:
+- Document action plans for any failed controls.
+ScubaGear will output a warning for any failing controls that are not documented in the config file, though this warning can be silenced with the `-SilenceBODWarnings` flag.
+- Allow users to identify false positives
+- Help contextualize results

+The `AnnotatePolicy` top-level key, shown in this [example ScubaGear configuration file](../../PowerShell/ScubaGear/Sample-Config-Files/annotate_policies.yaml), allows the user to specify the policies that should be annotated.

+For each annotated policy, the config file allows you to indicate the following:
+- `FalsePositive`: Boolean, whether or not the result is a false positive.
+Optional, defaults to false.
+- `Comment`: The annotation to add to the report.
+A warning will be printed if control is marked false positive with no comment provided as justification.

+**Exercise care when marking false positives because this can inadvertently introduce blind spots when assessing your system.**

 ## Product-specific Configuration

 Config files can include a top-level level key for a given product whose values are related to that specific product.
 For example, look for the value of `Defender` in this [Defender config file](../../PowerShell/ScubaGear/Sample-Config-Files/defender_config.yaml).
 Currently, only Entra ID, Defender, and Exchange Online use this extra configuration.